 “My favorite Christian mystic, Julian of Norwich, used the Old English term ‘oneing’ to describe what happens between God and the soul.
 As Julian put it, ‘By myself I am nothing at all; but in general I am, I hope, in the oneing of love . . . for it is in this oneing that the life of all people consists.’
 She also wrote, ‘The charity of God creates in us such a oneing that when it is truly seen, no person can separate themselves from another’ and ‘In the sight of God, all humans are oned, and one person is all people.'”

 Isn’t that just so beautiful?
-(You can find that whole meditation HERE.)
+(The whole meditation is so good.)

-Oh I could go on and on about those, but I’ll just say that after all those thoughts were running through my heart I saw this at the San Fransisco airport:
+Oh I could go on and on about those, but I’ll just say that after all those thoughts were running through my heart I saw this art at the San Fransisco airport during our connection:

 Excuse those reflections in the photo, but I actually kind of like it because if you look close, you can see my shadow in with all those interconnected people as well.